megphillips91/charter-boat-bookings-rest/readme.md

 The goal is to publish the booking calendar block and a "global" booking calendar block like the one that I offered in Charter Boat Bokings Pro.
 The global block will pull all the charters onto the same availability calendar.
 The Remote Booking Calendar block will offer affiliate bookings for boats living on different URLs.

 ### Charter Bookings Admin Experience
-and a react app which can take all the settings, etc from the WP-Admin or maybe in a standable ReactJS PWA.
+And ReactJS WP-Admin experience or maybe a standable ReactJS PWA.
 I haven't decided yet on that one.
-Its honestly easier to do the standalone, and I think there is more long term potential if I do it that way.
-IDK.
+Its honestly easier to do the standalone, and I think there is more long term potential if I do it that way because in theory, a SaaS Bookings Platform could be offered separately as its own thing not requiring an integrated WP Installation.
+And also, the components could perform double duty.

 ## History
+//for another time

 ## Separation of concerns
+//for another time